Victor Cavendish, 9th Duke of Devonshire: Early life, education and military career

-Cavendish was born in the Marylebone area of London, England, the eldest son of Lord Edward Cavendish, himself the third son of the 7th Duke of Devonshire, and Emma Lascelles, both the daughter of William Lascelles and Lord Edward's cousin.
-Cavendish's younger brother was Lord Richard Cavendish and his uncles were Spencer Cavendish, Marquess of Hartington (later the eighth Duke of Devonshire) and Lord Frederick Cavendish.
+Cavendish was born at Devonshire House, Mayfair, London, the eldest son of Lord Edward Cavendish, himself the third son of the 7th Duke of Devonshire, and Emma Lascelles, both the daughter of William Lascelles and Lord Edward's cousin.
+Cavendish's younger brother was Lord Richard Cavendish and his uncles were Spencer Cavendish, Marquess of Hartington (later the eighth Duke of Devonshire), and Lord Frederick Cavendish.

 Cavendish was educated at Eton College before being admitted to Trinity College, Cambridge, on 30 May 1887, where he served as secretary of the Pitt Club.
-During his years at Cambridge, Cavendish was initiated into Isaac Newton University Lodge and served part-time with the Derbyshire Yeomanry, into which he was commissioned as a second lieutenant in 1890.
+During his years at Cambridge, Cavendish was initiated into Isaac Newton University Lodge.
+His family was well-known at Cambridge.
+His grandfather was the Chancellor of the University until 1891.
+In 1874, William Cavendish, the Seventh Duke of Devonshire provided the funding for the Cavendish Laboratory for Physics and Chemistry at Cambridge.
+This is one of the most productive and influential labs in the world of natural sciences, leading to multiple Nobel Prizes in the twentieth century.
+Victor graduated in 1891 with a BA.
+Thereafter, he studied law and accounting in preparation for government service.
+He studied law at The Honourable Society of the Inner Temple and accounting at a private firm.
+He also served part-time with the Derbyshire Yeomanry, into which he was commissioned as a second lieutenant in 1890.
 He was promoted major in September 1901 and retired from the Yeomanry in 1911.

+The younger of his two brothers, John Spencer, died on active service in the First World War.

 Marriage and children

-On 30 July 1892, Cavendish married Lady Evelyn Petty-FitzMaurice, the elder daughter of Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne, Viceroy of India and quondam Governor General of Canada.
+On 30 July 1892, Cavendish married Lady Evelyn Petty-FitzMaurice, the elder daughter of Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne, Viceroy of India and former Governor General of Canada.
 The couple had seven children: